 Celebrate the rich culture and history of the U.S. during the June and July festival.
 Explore and experience folk culture with food, music, and dance.
 With food, music, and dancing, what more could you ask for in a family outing?

 Don’t miss out on this massive 75-foot tall tree at CityCenter DC.
-The annual lighting of the tree happens each year before Christmas, and spectators from all over the nation come to see this beautiful tree being lit.
+The annual lighting of the tree happens each year before Christmas.
+Spectators from all over the nation come to see this beautiful tree being lit.

 Sledding at Capitol Hill

-Don’t miss your chance to sled down one of the nation’s most famous buildings and its hill, Capitol Hill.
+Take your chance to sled down one of the nation’s most famous buildings and its hill, Capitol Hill.
 Or travel north to Fort Reno and sled down two of D.C.’s highest points.
-During a snowstorm, these hills get covered and children (and adults) can be seen sledding down the hills with great joy!
+During a snowstorm, you’ll enjoy a beautiful winter view of the National Mall.
+Both children and adults can sled down the hills with great joy!

 Which Smithsonian museums are the best for kids?

 The National Museum of Natural History is one of the most visited Smithsonian museums.
 It is a great hit for kids interested in our natural world, from looking at Dinosaur Fossils to visiting the butterfly house.